 - 1. Demonstrate an understanding of key principles, actors, and goals of international development, and communicate these in speech and writing - 2.
 Critically analyze current development questions (successes and failures) by pulling from theories and practices in the field - 3.
 Understand the merits of different approaches to development problems and their potential ramifications at the social, cultural, political, and economic levels. - 4.
 Articulate a personal perspective on international development dilemmas and practices based on your academic and experiential knowledge.
-Teaching Style & Expectations This course is conducted entirely online through zoom classes: https://ucdc-edu.zoom.us/j/7705907853 To achieve learning objectives and outcomes of this course, I will combine numerous methodologies and activities that call for your active investment and continuous participation.
+Teaching Style & Expectations To achieve learning objectives and outcomes of this course, I will combine numerous methodologies and activities that call for your active investment and continuous participation.
 I will use class time for various activities, including discussions, breakout sessions, reflections on documentaries, and for delivering mini summary lectures.
 Prior to classes, you are expected to read assigned materials for the week, follow current global events, reflect on them, and relate them to our class discussions.
 Required books No books are required for this course.
 Readings for each class are available in Canvas under modules corresponding to our weekly sessions.
 If a PDF for a reading is not available in Canvas, it means you should use the weblink provided on the syllabus to access the specific reading.
 Please email me prior to class if you have any question about difficulties access to the readings Additional Resources and useful web sources: